 Be sure to browse the photo index of over 200 cookie and cookie bar recipes is in our expansive Cookies Category.

-If you like this recipe you may also want to try this incredibly popular cookie bar:
+If you like this recipe you may also want to try these incredibly popular Pecan Pie Bars!

 Honey Nut Cookie Bars - a super easy and versatile recipe that can use whatever nuts you like to combine with chewy honey caramel on a shortbread base.
 Delicious!